tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 ### Unique behavior

 We now default every visualization in the dashboard to be unique.
 This means that if you are testing Branch links, and click a link 5 times, we will display that as one click.
-If you'd like to see *all* clicks, export our data.
+This applies to events as well.
 This applies to all events, as well.

+Select visualizations also allow you to see total (i.e. non-unique) numbers as well.
+If you'd like to see total numbers on a visualization that does not support it, you can also export raw data.

 ### Cutoff date